mmedinabet/Use-the-NIST-Cybersecurity-Framework-to-respond-to-a-security-incident/README.md

 - <b> An IDS/IPS system to filter out some ICMP traffic based on suspicious characteristics

-As cybersecurity ananlysts, we must create a plan to improve the company’s network security, following the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).
+As cybersecurity analysts, we must create a plan to improve the company’s network security, following the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF).

 <h2>Incident report analysis - Example</h2>